antonfirsov/docs/2023/11-Nov/announcing-dotnet-8/announcing-dotnet-8.md

 The Fortunes scenario is closer to a real-world workload, including database access and server-side HTML rendering.
 In this test, we see an even larger improvement of 24%, now over 300K requests per second with ASP.NET Core.

-## .NET Aspire - An opinionated stack to build observable, production-ready cloud native applications
+## .NET Aspire - An opinionated stack to build observable, production-ready cloud-native applications

 .NET Aspire is a stack for building resilient, observable, and configurable cloud-native applications with .NET.
 It includes a curated set of components enhanced for cloud-native by including telemetry, resilience, configuration, and health checks by default.
-Combined with a sophisticated but simple local developer experience, Aspire makes it easy to discover, acquire, and configure essential dependencies for cloud native applications on day 1 as well as day 100.
+Combined with a sophisticated but simple local developer experience, .NET Aspire makes it easy to discover, acquire, and configure essential dependencies for cloud-native applications on day 1 as well as day 100.
 The [first preview](https://aka.ms/aspireannouncement) of .NET Aspire is available today.

 [![.NET Aspire](Aspire-CTAs.png)](https://aka.ms/aspireannouncement)